This article was first published on 10 April 2020 and has been updated with additional reporting.

 Choosing The Right E-Commerce Platform For Your Business

-Each of the four e-commerce platforms have different features, which are designed to cater to different retail businesses, with specific needs based on type of products sold, target demographics, as well as customer service requirements.
+Each of the four e-commerce platforms provide different features, which are designed to cater to different retail businesses, with specific needs based on type of products sold, target demographics, as well as customer service requirements.

 Open A New Business Banking AccountLooking for a bank account for all your business transactions?
 The OCBC Business Banking provides a wide range of business accounts for you to choose from so that you can find the most suitable account for your business needs.